 This website is intended to provide Thornton, Larimer and Weld County residents and others with information on the pipeline, timely construction information and various ways to get in contact with our team for additional questions about the project.

 We have one of the lowest per-person water usage rates in the state, and will continue to be a leader in water conservation, but conservation alone isn’t sufficient to meet our ongoing and future water supply needs.

 We want to continue to be a good community neighbor and collaborate with stakeholders early in the process.
 In addition, it takes many years to perform the necessary studies and designs, acquire the necessary approvals and easements, and construct a 70-mile-long pipeline (click on image to see the Thornton Water Project Location Map).

 The specific location of the pipeline has been determined for the majority of the corridor.
-We have identified a specific alignment and location for the pipeline in nearly all of Weld County, and we are working with property owners to acquire the necessary easements for the pipeline in those locations.
+We have identified a specific alignment and location for the pipeline in nearly all of Weld County, Adams County, and Thornton, and we are working with property owners to acquire the necessary easements for the pipeline in those locations.
 We anticipate that the pipeline diameter will be in the 42-inch range and it will be buried with some appurtenances and access points above ground.